scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 ---
+layout: post
-title:  "Proactive messaging in Teams"
+title:  Proactive messaging in Teams
 ---

-## Proactive messaging in Teams
+Sending a proactive notifiction seems more complicated than it really is.

 More and more of us are spending our days working in Microsoft Teams and with the [announcement that it's now reached a whopping 270 million monthly active users](https://twitter.com/fxshaw/status/1486107743320612867), we're seeing loads more high quality apps being published to the store... the most common feature we see of these apps is the ability to send a notification to a user.